 User Onboarding (users, KYC, terms)

-Before a user can place a trade, three things need to happen:
+Before a user can submit an order, three things need to happen:

 1. You create the user record.